AnyVisionltd/anv-ui-components/CONTRIBUTING.md

 **As a PR submitter**, you should reference the issue if there is one, include a short description of what you contributed and, if it is a code change, instructions for how to manually test out the change.
 This is informally enforced by our [PR template](https://github.com/AnyVisionltd/anv-ui-components/blob/development/.github/PULL_REQUEST_TEMPLATE.md).

-> NOTE: Although the latest stable version is `master` branch, all development happens in the `development` branch.
+> NOTE: All development happens in the `development` branch.
 Please Submit PR's, to `development` branch.

 All issues should have a `type` label. `bug`/`feature`/`question`/etc...`.